geotools/geotools/docs/user/welcome/upgrade.rst

 Shapefile
 ^^^^^^^^^

+``ShapefileDataStore`` will autodetect DBF charset from CPG sidecar file, the feature now enabled by default.
+When this feature enabled the following rules apply:

-If no explicit charset parameter passed to ``ShapefileDataStoreFactory``, it will now instruct created ``ShapefileDataStore`` to try to figure out DBF file charset from CPG file.
-If the store fails to read CPG it uses the default charset specified by ``ShapefileDataStoreFactory.DBFCHARSET`` constant, which is usual behavior.
+* if no explicit charset parameter passed to ``ShapefileDataStoreFactory``, it will instruct created ``ShapefileDataStore`` to try and figure out DBF file charset from CPG file.
+In this case, CPG files must contain correct charset name, otherwise, these files should be removed, or updated properly.
+* if the store fails to read CPG, it uses the default charset specified by ``ShapefileDataStoreFactory.DBFCHARSET`` constant, which is usual behavior.

+In case of trouble there is an ability to bring old behavior back by setting ``org.geotools.shapefile.enableCPG`` system property to "false".
+This turns autodetection off.
+The name of the property stored in ``ShapefileDataStoreFactory.ENABLE_CPG_SWITCH`` constant.

 GeoTools 25.x
 -------------